 - You want to stay in your home for a long time.
-The longer you stay in your home, the more it makes sense to invest in mortgage points.
+The longer you stay in your home, the more it makes sense to invest in points and a lower mortgage rate.
 If you’re sure you’ll have the same mortgage for the long haul, mortgage points can lessen the overall cost of the loan.
 The longer you stick with the same loan, the more money you’ll save with discount points.

-How do you calculate that breakeven point?
+How do you calculate that breakeven point, you ask?
 Let’s run through a quick example using the numbers referenced earlier.

 When Not To Buy Mortgage Points

-Mortgage points don’t make sense for everyone.
+Mortgage points don’t make sense for every homeowner.
 Here are some reasons not to buy them:

 - You don’t plan to stay in your home for long.
-If it’s not your forever home and you’re a wandering soul who loves to move from place to place every few years, you won’t get much benefit out of mortgage points.
-Points are a long-term strategy to pay less interest over time.
+If you’re a wandering soul who loves to move from place to place every few years, you won’t get much benefit out of discount Points are a long-term strategy to pay less interest over time.
 It takes a few years for the money you save on interest to override the amount you spend to buy the points.
-If you know you’ll want to move at any point in the near future and sell your home, mortgage points aren’t worth the cost.
-Always look at your breakeven point to determine whether or not buying mortgage points makes sense for you.
+If you know you’ll want to move at any point in the near future, points aren’t worth the cost.

 - You don’t have the money to buy points.
 It’s not worth emptying your savings account to save on interest down the line.
 Instead, you could save on interest in the long run by putting extra money toward your principal when you have the cash.

-Though mortgage points may be right for some borrowers, they don’t make financial sense for everyone.
+Though mortgage points and prepaid interest may be right for some borrowers, they don’t make financial sense for everyone.
 To determine whether you can save with discount points, you have to crunch the numbers.
-Sit down and assess your budget, down payment and future plans before you close.
-Determine your breakeven point and your likelihood of staying in the home to understand if discount points will save you money in the long run when buying or refinancing a home.
+Sit down and assess your budget, down payment, loan terms and future plans before you close.
+Determine your breakeven point and your likelihood of staying in the home to understand if discount points will save you money in the long run when refinancing or buying a home.